sqlc-dev/sqlc/docs/howto/managed-databases.md

 ## Authentication

 `sqlc` expects to find a valid auth token in the value of the `SQLC_AUTH_TOKEN` environment variable.
-You can create an auth token via the sqlc.dev Dashboard.
+You can create an auth token via the [dashboard](https://dashboard.sqlc.dev).

 ```shell
 export SQLC_AUTH_TOKEN=sqlc_xxxxxxxx